a-morales/kwm/README.md

-## Description (TL;DR)
+## Brief Description

 [*Kwm*](https://koekeishiya.github.io/kwm) started as a simple project to get true focus-follows-mouse support on OSX through event tapping.
 It is now a tiling window manager that represents windows as the leaves of a binary tree.
 *Kwm* supports binary space partitioned, monocle and floating spaces.

-*Kwm* runs a local daemon to read messages and trigger functions.
-*Kwmc* is used to write to *Kwm*'s socket, and must be used when interacting and configuring how *Kwm* works.
-For a list of various commands that can be issued, check the readme located within the *kwmc* folder.

 *Kwm* uses the event taps API (Quartz Event Services) to observe, filter and alter user input events prior
 to their delivery to a foreground application.
 This allows for functionality such as focus-follows-mouse,
 remapping keys, and most importantly global hotkeys.

+*Kwm* runs a local daemon to read messages and trigger functions.
+*Kwmc* is used to write to *Kwm*'s socket, and must be used when interacting with and configuring how *Kwm* works.
+For a list of various commands that can be issued, check the readme located within the *kwmc* folder.
+The *Kwmc* tool also has a built-in help system that can be accessed from the terminal using `kwmc help`.

-*Kwm* requires access to osx accessibility.
+*Kwm* requires access to the OSX accessibility API.
-Tested on Osx El Capitan (10.11.1 / 10.11.2).
+Tested on El Capitan (10.11.1 / 10.11.2).

 ![img](https://cloud.githubusercontent.com/assets/6175959/12092967/8d8853d8-b300-11e5-8a44-ec1245efdc74.png)
 For more screenshots, [click here](https://github.com/koekeishiya/kwm/issues/2)

 ## Extended Information:

-The different features; binary space partitioning, focus-follows-mouse and hotkey-system can all be enabled
+The different features; binary space partitioning, focus-follows-mouse and the hotkey-system can all be enabled
 independently.
-This allows the user to choose what functionality fits their specific workflow.
+This allows the user to choose which functionality to enable depending on their workflow.

 *Binary Space Partitioning:*
 Kwm tiles windows using a binary-tree structure.
 For information, check the usage section.